Bitcoin & Crypto Estate Investigation for Attorneys & Fiduciaries

 The individual held domain names, online businesses, monetized accounts, or other digital property

 Consultations are free, confidential, and take approximately 15 minutes.
-We’ll review the matter, recommend the appropriate service, and explain exactly what the engagement would involve.
+We’ll review the bitcoin estate or crypto estate matter, recommend the appropriate service, and explain exactly what the engagement would involve.

 We serve fiduciaries nationwide.
 Devices are shipped to us for forensic analysis; recovered assets are transferred directly to the designated account, regardless of location.
 Local engagements in the Greater Cincinnati and Northern Kentucky region can be handled in person.